PunchThrough/bean-docs/src/features/ibeacon.md

 ## Learn About iBeacons

-### What is a beacon?
+### Differences between Beacons and GPS geolocation:

 Beacons are devices that advertise data to anyone nearby.
-They're passive—they don't need to receive data, and clients don't need to transmit data to them.
+They're passive meaning they don't need to receive data, and clients don't need to transmit data to them.

 Before beacons, most smartphone apps used geographical region monitoring to add location awareness.
 Geographical region monitoring combines GPS and Wi-Fi data to determine a user's location, then notifies an app when the user enters or exits a region.
-This is also known as geofencing.
+This is also known as [geofencing] (http://whatis.techtarget.com/definition/geofencing).

 Unfortunately, GPS geolocation doesn't work well in many situations.
 For example, in shopping malls, smartphones often can't get GPS reception or accurately determine their location.
 In an art gallery, GPS doesn't provide high enough resolution to tell one exhibit apart from the one next to it.
-And most geofencing libraries are designed for static regions, not ones that change location from time to time.
+And most geofencing libraries are designed for static regions, not regions that change location from time to time.

-### What can I do with an iBeacon?

-Beacons work well with apps that:
+Beacons triumph over geofencing in situations where GPS location fails to properly work, such as:

-* Want to know when they're very close to a specific object
+- Want to know when they're very close to a specific object
-* Need to work in places where GPS isn't available
+- Need to work in places where GPS isn't available
-* Need better resolution than GPS provides
+- Need better resolution than GPS provides
-* Interact with physical objects that change location from time to time
+- Interact with physical objects that change location from time to time

+## How iBeacons are used

+Beacons can be used in a variety of ways.
+We’ll go over some of the popular situations of how people use Beacons.

+Beacons can be placed in a stationary spot where customers or users can get more information about a specific item.
+Here are some examples:

-Beacons are often stationary.
-For example, a hardware store could place a beacon at the end of each aisle and help users find the items in nearby aisles.
-And an art gallery could place beacons at each exhibit, providing information on specific pieces when a user walks up to them.
+- A hardware store could place a beacon at the end of each aisle and help users find the items in nearby aisles
+- An art gallery could place beacons at each exhibit, providing information on specific pieces when a user walks up to them.

-But they don't have to be.
-A food discovery app could monitor for iBeacons located on local food trucks.
-When the user is near a truck with a running special, the app could notify the user.
+A food discovery app can monitor for iBeacons that is placed near food truck.
+When the user is near a  food truck with a daily special, the app can notify the user of the special.

 iBeacons solve many of the problems with geographical region monitoring.
-Devices determine their location by proximity to specific beacons, so they don't need access to GPS.
-Beacons that change location work just as well as stationary beacons.
-When indoors, devices can determine location very accurately from the signal strength of nearby beacons.
+Devices determine their location by proximity to specific beacons, thus GPS location is not necessary for devices to discover iBeacons.

-### Why do iBeacons matter?
+## Advantage of Using iBeacons vs. Location-based Notifications

 Apple limits what an iOS device is allowed to do when a user isn't directly using the device.
-If an app isn't running in the foreground, it must ask the OS to notify it when events occur by registering for a **notification**.
+If an app isn't running in the foreground, it must ask the OS to notify it when events occur by registering for a notification.
 That's the only way for an app to act on data when it's in the background or the device is locked.
 In the past, iOS apps could only receive location-based notifications by registering for geographical region monitoring.
+This is battery intensive process for the iPhone.

-Apple added iBeacon support to iOS devices in iOS 7, allowing devices to register for **beacon region monitoring** as well.
+In iOS7, Apple added iBeacon support for iOS devices.
+This allowed devices to register for beacon region monitoring as well.
 Beacon region monitoring allows iOS apps to be woken when they enter or exit the range of an iBeacon.
-Apps that use iBeacon don't have to monitor their GPS location.
-They simply have to listen passively for nearby Bluetooth Low Energy signals, saving battery life.
-This makes it easier for developers to build apps that know more about the world around them.
+Since iBeacons don’t need to monitor GPS location, the iPhone battery is conserved. iBeacons simply have to listen to nearby Bluetooth Low Energy signals.
+The conservation of battery life on the iPhone allows developers to build apps that know more about the world around them.

 ### How does the Bean work with iBeacon?